How to Hire Developers in 2026: A Step-by-Step Guide

 Navigate Legal and Compliance

-For companies looking to hire developers without the overhead of cross border logistics, a service like Mismo handles the entire process, from contracting and IP protection to onboarding and equipment, so your new developer feels like part of the team from day one.
+For companies looking to hire developers without the overhead of cross border logistics, Mismo handles the entire process, from contracting and IP protection to onboarding and equipment, so your new developer feels like part of the team from day one.

 Bridge the Distance and Build a Strong Team

-For global teams, it is important to establish overlapping work hours for real time collaboration and to foster cultural awareness.
+For global teams, establish overlapping work hours for real time collaboration and foster cultural awareness.
 Hiring in nearshore locations like Latin America naturally minimizes these challenges due to aligned time zones and closer cultural affinity.
 Building culture in a remote tech team is about creating a cohesive unit built on trust, clear communication, and a shared purpose.
-Google’s research famously identified psychological safety as the single most important characteristic of high performing teams.
+Google's research famously identified psychological safety as the single most important characteristic of high performing teams.

 Retain Top Talent When Competing with Tech Giants